 The initial public comment period concluded on Thursday, February 17, 2022.
 The division opened a responsive comment period, which allowed members of the public to view and respond to the initial comments received.
 The responsive comment period closed on April 14, 2022.
 The division issued a rebuttal comment period, allowing members of the public to view and rebut the comments received during the responsive comment period.
 The rebuttal comment period closed on May 26, 2022.

 The engagement timeline outlines the general timeframe of this permit renewal process and shows when we are asking for input and when we are drafting the permit.
 This timeline may need to be adjusted based on how many comments we receive and how long it takes to write the permit.
-This timeline was last updated Jan.
-14, 2021.
+This timeline was last updated May 2, 2023.

 Resources and pollution data

 The division requires Suncor monitor the levels of certain toxic chemicals in their wastewater and groundwater.
 These chemicals are present in some firefighting foams and other sources called per- and polyfluoroalkyl substances (PFAS).